ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 ### Multi-Burst InSAR
 The `INSAR_ISCE_MULTI_BURST` job type accepts lists of SLC bursts, and mosaics them together before generating the interferogram.
 This job type is not yet supported in Vertex, but can be submitted using the [HyP3 API](../using/api.md ){target=_blank} and [Python SDK](../using/sdk.md ){target=_blank}.

 This job type supports pairings of 1 to 15 contiguous along-track bursts.
+The number of bursts processed impacts the number of credits consumed.
+Refer to the [Credit Cost Table](../using/credits.md#credit-cost-table "Credit Cost Table" ){target=_blank} for more details.

 ## Sentinel-1 Bursts